cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 Little did we know that were not symplifying much.
 (MR: what the frack is that sentence?!)
 It was dubbed **project Goldorak**, and the name stuck so the robot was named **Goldorak**[^2].

-This post goes through our journey, the limitations we hit when using [ROS](http://ros.org/) for Eurobot on a microcomputer (the [Beaglebone black](https://beagleboard.org/black)) and the lessons learned from it.
+This post goes through our journey, the limitations we hit when using [ROS](http://ros.org/) for Eurobot on a microcomputer (the [BeagleBone Black](https://beagleboard.org/black)) and the lessons learned from it.

 ## **ROS meets UAVCAN**